 To continue using a Webkit-based browser, use one of the following workarounds:

 Copy the .NET documentation files to a local or department web server.

 Use Firefox or Internet Explorer 11.

 Studio Help on Windows uses Internet Explorer functionality to display pages, and does so independent of your system's default browser setting.
 However, Studio Help does not provide a way to see or respond to the Allow blocked content message shown above.
-Thus, if your system Internet Explorer version is 8, 9, or 10, the display of the .NET documentation within Studio Help may or may not be successful, depending on various system conditions.
+Thus, if your system Internet Explorer version is 10 or lower, the display of the .NET documentation within Studio Help may or may not be successful, depending on various system conditions.

 To work around this limitation, use the web site version of the documentation by opening the Start menu path described above, or upgrade to the latest Internet Explorer release 11 or later.